AdaCore/gnatcoverage/doc/gnatcov/getting_started.rst

 The command actually also produces reports for ``ops.ads`` and ``test_inc.adb``, even though the latter is not really relevant.
-Focus on specific units, excluding the test driver from the analysis closure for example, can be achieved by adding a ``Coverage`` package to the *tests* project file, by using :option:`--scos=obj-code/ops.ali` instead of :option:`-P`, or by adding ``--projects=code.gpr`` to the command line so units from only this subproject are considered of interest.
+Focus on specific units can be achieved by providing a more precise set of units of interest at this stage.
 For source traces, this could also be incorporated as part of the instrumentation step, as there is no point in instrumenting the test units for their own coverage achievements.

 Going Further
 =============